 Currently we have 28 people, but not everyone is active at the moment.

-Q: How many people handles your accounts?
+Q: How many people handle your accounts?

 Twitter and Curiouscat accounts are handled by two people.

 The encoder/uploader handles L17s Website, Youtube, and other streaming sites.